wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 **6.)
 Demonstrate Progress**

-The power of demonstration (enabled by time-boxed iterations/sprints,) whether it is for the client or kept internal to the team, results in extended benefits.
-Demonstrations reground the team in terms necessity to make progress vs. spin wheels.
 Demos encourge quality, because no one wants to demo something that does not work (or look good.)
-Stakeholders  can rest assured they did not buy snake oil and value is being delivered.
-Demonstrations ensure your heading in the right direction.
+Stakeholders  can rest assured they did not buy snake oil and value is being delivered in some regular interval.
+Demonstrations affirm your heading in the right direction.
 Last but not least, demos allow the team to celebrate success in short bursts - It feels great to get something done especially when the road ahead is a long one !

 Give it a go and let me know if this works for your team.
-Think this is too simple ?
-Well, that's the point.